Etiology of Ileus

 Gastric and colonic motility disturbances after abdominal surgery are common.
 The small bowel is typically least affected, with motility and absorption returning to normal within hours after surgery.
-Stomach emptying is usually impaired for about 24 h or more.
-The colon is often most affected and may remain inactive for 48 to 72 h or more.
+Stomach emptying is usually impaired for about 24 hours or more.
+The colon is often most affected and may remain inactive for 48 to 72 hours or more.

 Symptoms and signs of ileus include abdominal distention, nausea, vomiting, and vague discomfort.
-Pain rarely has the classic colicky pattern present in mechanical obstruction.
+Pain rarely has the classic colicky pattern present in mechanical bowel obstruction.
 There may be obstipation or passage of slight amounts of watery stool.
 Auscultation reveals a silent abdomen or minimal peristalsis.
 The abdomen is not tender unless the underlying cause is inflammatory.